 How to Get to Calhoun, GA

-• By Car: Calhoun is located just off I-75, about 70 miles north of Atlanta and 50 miles south of Chattanooga.
+• By Car: I usually drive—Calhoun is super convenient off I-75.
+Just 70 miles north of Atlanta and 50 south of Chattanooga.
+You’ll be surprised how quick the trip feels.

 Where to Stay in Calhoun, GA

-• For Couples: The Garden Inn & Suites – Quiet, comfortable, and located close to downtown and historic sites.
+• For Couples: The Garden Inn & Suites is a quiet little spot I like – It’s simple but charming, close to downtown and historic sites.
+If you’re looking for a peaceful weekend, this one’s a winner.

 Best Things to Do in Calhoun, GA